Fire and rescue services

 If there's a security incident, follow the advice of local authorities.

-Public protests are rare in Kuwait but can occur.
 Events that draw large groups of people can turn violent.
 Protesters and security forces have clashed previously.
+Security forces have used water cannons and tear gas to break up protests.

 Avoid all protests, demonstrations and large public gatherings.

-Be especially alert in:
+Be especially alert for protest activity in:

 During a period of unrest: